Sleep Training Your Baby Fast

 - They need to sleep, and they need to learn how to fall back asleep in the middle of the night.

-Close the door or walk to the other part of the house.
+Close the door or walk to another part of the house.
 It is going to be hard, but try to get your mind off of your baby crying.

 2. If possible, have baby sleeping in a different room than you

 While I completely understand that not all circumstances let this be an option, but if you can, have your baby sleep in a different room than you.
 This was an important part in sleep training my kids.

 The part about cry it out is that your baby has to cry it out to learn how to self-soothe, and if you sleep in the same room…no sleep for you!